-- Increases the probability of students wanting to go to university by 27%. - Increases the probability of wanting to be self-employed by 32%. - Increases the students' identification with qualities that are crucial to personal and social wellbeing: perseverance (27%) and delayed gratification (32%). - Reduces by at least 18% the tolerance for behaviours not aligned with the common interest: cheating on an exam, shoplifting, using public transport without paying, etc. - Increases academic performance by at least 10% in mathematics, language and science, with the greatest improvement among students from less advantaged backgrounds and previously lower achievers. - Reduces truancy by 13%. • Improves by approximately 25% the levels of perseverance for tasks that lack - intrinsic motivation.
-Increases the proportion of young people helping in the family business without - being paid by 4%. - Increases the percentage of young people who have jobs by 8%. - Increases the probability of wanting to be self-employed by 13%.
+- Increases the probability of students wanting to go to university by 27%. - Increases the probability of wanting to be self-employed by 32%. - Increases the students' identification with qualities that are crucial to personal and social wellbeing: perseverance (27%) and delayed gratification (32%). - Reduces by at least 18% the tolerance for behaviours not aligned with the common interest: cheating on an exam, shoplifting, using public transport without paying, etc. - Increases academic performance by at least 10% in mathematics, language and science, with the greatest improvement among students from less advantaged backgrounds and previously lower achievers. - Reduces truancy by 13%. - Improves by approximately 25% the levels of perseverance for tasks that lack intrinsic motivation. - Increases the proportion of young people helping in the family business without being paid by 4%. - Increases the percentage of young people who have jobs by 8%. - Increases actual employability rate by 13%